Organize & Convene Stakeholder Groups

 - Share your draft MWG and TRC terms with trusted colleagues, including those who may serve in the MWG and TRC.
 Incorporate their feedback and input, as appropriate.

 - Contact potential participants for the MWG and TRC, describe the study’s concept, and ask if they will participate.
 If yes, share the terms of reference.

 - Confirm stakeholders’ participation in the study and formally establish the TRC and MWG.
 Refer to this example from the Philippines.

 - Establish regular, transparent communication and documentation processes for both the TRC and MWG.

 - Begin organizing the TRC and MWG meetings.

-Stuck on your stakeholder engagement strategy and need help moving forward?Join the Discussion in the Clean Power Hub Community.
+Stuck on your stakeholder engagement strategy and need help moving forward?Ask your questions in the Clean Power Hub Community